How to get your dream job in Australia

 From your resume, take out anything unnecessary to the job.
 It doesn’t matter if you think it shows your personality and character, hiring managers don’t have the time or patience to read through that stuff.

 This could mean you will need multiple versions of your resume, each tailored to a specific company.
-Around 5 different versions of a resume is standard.
+Around 5 different versions of a resume are standard.

 Step 2: Pitch like a Hollywood pro to get a dream job in Australia!